Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 LM Studio: Exploring AI Models from Your Desktop

-LM Studio is a desktop app (Mac, Windows, Linux) that downloads and runs local LLMs with a polished UI.
-No terminal, no complicated setup: open, pick model, chat.
+LM Studio[1] is a desktop app (Mac, Windows, Linux) that downloads and runs local LLMs with a polished UI: no terminal, no complicated setup.
+Open, pick model, chat.
 For exploratory developers, data analysts, journalists with sensitive data, and anyone wanting to try LLMs without sending queries to the cloud.

 What LM Studio Does